 The mass protest follows two high-profile hunger strikes by Palestinian prisoners.

 In February, Khader Adnan ended a 66-day strike after his sentence was commuted, and last month, female prisoner Hana Shalabi was deported to Gaza after refusing to eat for 44 days.
 Both Adnan and Shalabi were being held in administrative detention for suspected terrorist activity, according to the Israeli government.

-Their hunger strikes became rallying cries for Palestinians, who staged multiple demonstrations of support in the West Bank and Gaza and launched a social media campaign to shed light on Israel's detention policies.
+Their hunger strikes became rallying cries for Palestinians, who staged multiple rallies of support in the West Bank and Gaza and launched a social media campaign to shed light on Israel’s detention policies.